Quick Start

 Encrypt Input Data

 Encrypt your computation inputs using the cipher from Step 3.
-Your sensitive data will remain encrypted throughout the entire computation process.
+Your sensitive data stays confidential throughout the entire computation.

 import { } from "crypto";